nyc-sea-lions-2015/sakura-challenge/README.md

 and 2.
 Branch 2 has no children.
 Branch 1 has two children, 3 and 4.
 And so on.
 Branches 0, 1, 3 and 5 look like one branch because they're similar

+TODO: details of branch design, randomization, printing.

+## 3. A slightly prettier tree ##

+Okay, now we have a bunch of connected branches which are at least doing something interesting.
+I promised you a painting, so let's get drawing!